Contact Information

 alt text

-The MISE Foundation aims to expose bright high school students in Ghana to the latest developments in STEM fields.
-At one of their recent annual summer programs, I served as a research mentor and led a select group of students through a project on designing algorithms to generate human face sketches.
-We also had long discussions about the ethics of such technology as its uses are highly controversial today.
-I hope my efforts will motivate these students to one day become leaders in these fields and transform the global R&D landscape.
+The MISE Foundation aims to expose high school students in Ghana to the latest developments in STEM fields.
+At one of their recent summer programs, I served as a research mentor and led a group of students through a project on designing algorithms to generate human face sketches.
+We also had long discussions about the ethics of such technology as its uses can be highly controversial.
+I hope my efforts will motivate these students to become leaders in these fields and transform the global R&D landscape.